 Discrimination, Harassment and Victimisation

 Discrimination under the Equality Act comes in many different forms.
 Click on the headings below for definitions and examples

 The Council’s Dignity at Work Policy aims to give employees a means of challenging harassment and bullying when experienced in the course of their employment.
-The policy can be accessed at the right hand side of this page.

 Direct discrimination arises when a person is treated less favourably than others in the same circumstances, because of a protected characteristic.
 Discrimination in the workplace might take place in respect of recruitment, selection, assessment, training, promotion or the ways in which work is allocated.
 Discrimination in the delivery of services and public functions might include excluding people from certain activities or refusing them the same service as others without that characteristic.

 People in all nine protected groups are protected from direct discrimination.

 - Refusing to employ someone because you think there may be an adverse public response or

 - Asking a disabled person for a bigger deposit when they are booking a holiday Refusing to employ someone because of your own beliefs.